aurius-prosthetics/aurius-prosthetics/material-specs.md

 - **Room temperature** storage
 - **Avoid direct sunlight**
 - **TPU can be more sensitive** to moisture than PLA
+- Store TPU in a dry space to ensure optimal printing

 ### Print Preparation:
 - **Dry filament** if exposed to humidity